mkg33/fsv/README.md

 ```

-The stack is initially empty, so v.length == 0 and the for loop never actually pushes anything to the stack.
-That's why there's the supposed failure after the test.
+The stack is initially empty, so if (the test value) v.length == 0 and the for loop never actually pushes anything to the stack.
+That's why there's the supposed failure after the test...